EmixamE/jekyll-serif-theme/expectation.md

 reason_title: "Respect is key"

 reason_text: "For us, it is important that our partnership is in a good and respectful place.
-We relly want to <b>create an amazing dynamic between us.</b>"
+We really want to <b>create an amazing dynamic between us.</b>"

 reason_reason: "We understand how it's like to delegate and expecting results.
 And trust us, <b>we will deliver</b>.
 But we want to do it in the most healthy way for our partnership."